Answers – Rivers and Drainage Basins

 • Loss of biodiversity as species lose their homes

-3. Question 1c: Opportunities of living near a named river
+Describe the opportunities of living near a named river you have studied.

 Name of river: River Thames